 What are the confidentiality requirements for evidence?

-Where necessary, confidentiality and data protection requirements must be adhered to, e.g. permissions for use of video/images containing identifiable third parties (e.g. clients), anonymisation of documentation and permissions from clients when submitting information relevant to them.
+Where necessary, confidentiality and data protection requirements must be adhered to, e.g. permissions for use of video/images containing identifiable third parties (such as clients), anonymisation of documentation and permissions from clients when submitting information relevant to them.

 What happens if I don't have exposure to some aspects of the standard in my job (e.g. finance)?